 Although natural remedies can provide certain benefits and symptom relief, it is important to consult your doctor.
 Here are some of the natural remedies that have been researched and are considered potentially helpful:

-- Probiotics: probiotics are “good” bacteria that can support gut health and facilitate digestion.
+- Probiotics : Probiotics are “good” bacteria that can support gut health and aid digestion.
 Some research suggests that certain probiotics may help people with Crohn’s disease reduce inflammation and improve symptoms.

-- Omega 3, 6 and 9 essential fatty acid complex: This complex includes important fatty acids that are necessary for heart health and have anti-inflammatory properties.
+- Complex of essential fatty acids omega 3, 6 and 9: This complex includes important fatty acids that are necessary for heart health and have anti-inflammatory properties.
 The essential fatty acids omega 3, 6 and 9 can help people with Crohn’s disease.
 They can reduce inflammation in the gut and improve the general condition.

 Lifestyle and support